isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 This question was chosen as an interesting example because the p53/Rb pathway is commonly involved in bladder cancer (see `TCGA Network paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3962515/>`_ "Comprehensive Molecular Characterization of Urothelial Bladder Carcinoma", Figure 4).

 This is a complex question that requires information from four tables.
-We will build up this complex query in legacy SQL three steps.
-Change the query settings to legacy SQL.
+We will build up this complex query in three steps.

 Step 1
 ++++++
-Finding the patients with bladder cancer that have mutations in the CDKN2A gene, and displaying the patient ID and the type of mutation
+Find the patients with bladder cancer who have mutations in the CDKN2A gene, and display the patient ID and the type of mutation.

 .. code-block:: sql